Understanding Color Contrast In Photography In 10 Easy Ways

 Color Contrast

 While Tonal contrast deals with the tones of an image, color contrast in photography techniques is all about showcasing the different contrasting colors in a complementary manner.
 The following contrast has nothing to do with the dark or the bright side of an image but only deals with colors that are contrasting.
-Now this contrast can as obvious as the camera image above, or as subtle as shown in the image below.

 Remember not to use both, Tonal and color contrast as the primary contrasting element.
 Use one as your primary style and the other in a much subtler, un-catchy way.

-Best Techniques for using Color Contrast in Photography
+Best Techniques For Using Contrast in Photography

 1. Use Complimentary Color